Learn one, forget three: How to use FuelPHP's Image class

 Let's try editing

-which selects the driver for GD, IMagick, or ImageMagick according to the config.
+This class selects the appropriate driver for GD, IMagick, or ImageMagick based on the configuration settings.

 $image = Fuel\Core\Image::forge(null, '/path/to/image');

-When using GD, you had to manually select and use the imagecreatefrom* functions, but this class distinguishes between them and defines them for you.
+When using GD, you had to manually select and use the `imagecreatefrom*` functions, but this class identifies and defines them for you.

-However, since it only distinguishes between them based on the file extension, an error will occur when loading a file without an extension.
+However, since it only identifies files by extension, an error will occur when loading files without an extension.

 In this case, do not forge, but use the load method